-On March 10, 2023, Silicon Valley Bank ("SVB") was closed by the California Department of Financial Protection and Innovation, which appointed the FDIC as receiver.
-Bank failures, such as SVB, could significantly impair our access to funding sources in amounts adequate to finance or capitalize our current and projected future business operations and could negatively impact the financial institutions with which we have direct arrangements, or the financial services industry or economy in general.
+The Federal Deposit Insurance Corporation only insures amounts up to \$250,000 per depositor.
+Recently, we have seen the abrupt failure of more than one regional bank.
+We may from time to time have balances in bank accounts that are in excess of insured deposit limits, and could be subject to risks of bank failures.
+Similar bank failures could significantly impair our access to funding sources in amounts adequate to finance or capitalize our current and projected future business operations and could negatively impact the financial institutions with which we have direct arrangements, or the financial services industry or economy in general.